 The simulations with stronger magnetic twist, $c=0.3$ and $c=0.4$, represent a completely different scenario in which turbulence is not driven because the KHi is not allowed to grow.
-Even for the largest considered simulation times, the shape of $\omega^{2}\left(\mathbf{r},t \right) $ in the two simulations is essentially in the form of concentric rings, which is the typical structure caused by phase-mixing.
-However, when $ \overline{t}=88 $ a close look at the shape of $\omega^{2}\left(\mathbf{r},t \right) $ in the case with $c=0.3$ reveals that some of the phase-mixing-driven concentric rings are slightly deformed in a wavy fashion.
-Such a deformation is not seen in the simulation with $c=0.4$ at that time.
+Even for the longest considered simulation times, the shape of $\omega^{2}\left(\mathbf{r},t \right) $ in the two simulations is essentially in the form of concentric rings, which is the typical structure caused by phase mixing.
+However, when $ \overline{t}=88, $ the shape of $\omega^{2}\left(\mathbf{r},t \right) $ in the case with $c=0.3$ reveals that some of the phase-mixing-driven concentric rings are slightly deformed in a wavy fashion.
+No such deformation is seen in the simulation with $c=0.4$ at that time.
 This deformation in the vorticity rings when $c=0.3$ is caused by the very local triggering of the KHi within the nonuniform transition layer.
-Such a local inception of the KHi is not appreciable as discernible deformations in density.
+This local inception of the KHi is not appreciable as discernible deformations in density.
 Nonetheless, vorticity, which is computed from the velocity field, is much more sensitive to the very initial appearance of the KHi.

-We have run the simulation with $c=0.3$ up to larger times than those displayed in Fig.~\ref{Fig_Vorty_local_twist} and have confirmed that the KHi does not grow and vortices do not form.
-As explained before, the reason is the nonlinear suppresion of the KHi by magnetic tension \citep[see, e.g.,][]{Galinsky94,Ryu2000,Hillier19,DiazSuarezsolerlet2021}.
+We ran the simulation with $c=0.3$ up to longer times than those displayed in Fig.~\ref{Fig_Vorty_local_twist} and confirmed that the KHi does not grow and no vortices form.
+As explained before, the reason is the nonlinear suppresion of the KHi by magnetic tension \citep[see, e.g.,][]{Galinsky94,Ryu2000,Hillier19,Diazsoler21}.
 Thus, turbulence is not driven.
-In the simulation with $c=0.4$, the local inception of the KHi is eventually observed at later times, but the perturbations are neither allowed to grow and turbulence is equally absent.
-However, Fig.~\ref{Fig_Vorty_twist} shows that vorticity keeps increasing for both $c=0.3$ and $c=0.4$ at large times.
-The reason is that the linear phase mixing remains at work for large times and it is responsible for the increase of vorticity.
-Nevertheless, the increase of vorticity owing to phase mixing alone occurs at a much slower pace than when the KHi is present.
+In the simulation with $c=0.4$, the local inception of the KHi is eventually observed at later times, but the perturbations are not allowed to grow and turbulence is equally absent.
+However, Fig.~\ref{Fig_Vorty_twist} shows that vorticity continues to increase for both $c=0.3$ and $c=0.4$ at long times.
+The reason is that the linear phase mixing remains at work for long times and causes the increase in vorticity.
+Nevertheless, the increase in vorticity owing to phase mixing alone occurs at a much slower pace than when the KHi is present.